32 Best Things to do in Denver in Winter

 Hockey players on the Colorado Avalanche

-The Pepsi Center is also shared with our professional basketball team, the Denver Nuggets.
+Ball Arena is also shared with our professional basketball team, the Denver Nuggets.
 View their schedule online, and enjoy cheering on the local teams.

 A light display at the Denver Botanic Gardens